SouzaMauricio/aws-node-project/README.md

 # AWS Node Project

-This is a basic product for running serverless functions locally using serverless-offiline and docker
+This is a basic product for running serverless functions locally using serverless-offiline and docker.

 ## Usage